karthiksuresh-101/karthiksuresh-101/README.md

 ### I'm Karthik

-A curious Analytics & AI enthusiast with a background in Electronics & Communication Engineering.
+A curious Analytics & Business enthusiast with a background in Electronics & Communication Engineering.
 I'm currently building skills across Excel, SQL, Python, Tableau/Power BI, and strengthening my understanding of business fundamentals to become a strong industry-ready data analyst.
 I enjoy learning things from scratch, documenting them, and turning everything I learn into practical, real-world projects.

 ###  What I'm Currently Working On